 Reuse of old O-rings, gaskets, or shaft seal parts will result in premature leakage or reduced pump performance.
-It is strongly recommended that new gaskets and shaft seal assemblies be used during reassembly (see the parts lists for numbers).
+It is strongly recommended that new gaskets and shaft seal assemblies be used during reassembly (see the Parts Lists manual for part numbers).